-Including information of biogeochemical fields in the water column into the assimilation scheme would also improve the representation of the biogeochemical state of the ocean.
+Including information on biogeochemical fields in the water column in the assimilation scheme would also improve the representation of the biogeochemical state of the ocean.
 In situ information would be thus explicitly included by the system at depth.
-Nowadays, the only sources of such measurements are limited to the prospects of BIO-Argo floats (Claustre, 2009; Xing et al., 2012).
-Terzić et al. (2018) assimilated BIO-Argo information into a one-dimensional model and improved the DCM spatial and seasonal representation.
-Cossarini et al. (2019) succeed in improving the Chl-a depiction over the Mediterranean Sea by assimilating vertical Chl-a information supplied by BIO-Argo floats.
+Nowadays, the only sources of such measurements are limited to the prospects of BGC-Argo floats (Claustre, 2009; Xing et al., 2012).
+Terzić et al. (2019) assimilated BGC-Argo information into a one-dimensional model and improved the DCM spatial and seasonal representation.
+Cossarini et al. (2019) succeed in improving the Chl a depiction over the Mediterranean Sea by assimilating vertical Chl a information supplied by BGC-Argo floats.
 These recent works open a horizon to constrain biogeochemical model simulations from vertical information.
-However, at basin scales, the current state of the network allows it to be used for validation purposes, but their limited spatial coverage makes them unusable for assimilation procedures.
-In the other hand, a possibility to include nutrients information is to introduce synthetic information (e.g., Xiao and Friedrichs, 2014; Yu et al., 2018) from a non-perturbed analogue simulation.
-In this direction, synthetic observations would be important in future efforts heading the improvement of biogeochemical data assimilation systems.
+However, at basin scales, the current state of the network allows it to be used for validation purposes, but its limited spatial coverage makes it insufficient for assimilation procedures.
+In the other hand, a possibility to include nutrient information is to introduce synthetic information (e.g., Xiao and Friedrichs, 2014; Yu et al., 2018) from a non-perturbed analogue simulation.
+To this end, synthetic observations would be important in future efforts heading the improvement of biogeochemical data assimilation systems.